nduqueg/DDS-Approximation-of-Uncertainty/README.md

 + r is a double between 0 and 1, the default value is 0.2 (DDS parameter of perturbation).
 + OBJFUN is a function which returns a scalar value, for which we are trying to minimize.
 + numCores is a integer indicating the number of CPU cores to use, by default uses 1
-+ packages is a character vectaor indicating the packages needed to excecute the OBJFUN
++ packages is a character vector indicating the packages needed to excecute the OBJFUN
 + obs is a vector containing the streamflow observations
 + dates is a dataframe containing the dates of begining and ending of the observations and simulations, and the time interval